StellarBase

 Encryption

 Encrypted in transit, at rest, and in use.
 Every byte, every boundary.
-Customer-managed keys on self-hosted deployments.
+Customer-managed keys on self-hosted; on managed deployments planned Q3–Q4 2026.

 In transit